To understand more about what works to reduce gambling harms

 Evaluation is not confined to what the gambling industry does.
 It is important to find out what works in wider prevention programmes, and in treatment and support options.
 The success of the strategy will be reliant on how all parties involved approach and use evaluation to help determine the right mix of interventions and options to prioritise activity and reduce gambling harms.
 Good evaluation will enable and empower commissioning bodies to base funding and prioritisation decisions on evidence of what does and doesn’t work.

 Over the longer term, those involved in delivering the strategy may benefit from a more coordinated approach to evaluation.
 Options to prioritise and coordinate evaluation, including ownership and implementation, will be explored during the life of the strategy.

-We will work with evaluation experts, and a range of stakeholders delivering interventions to reduce harm, including gambling businesses, to review and revise the 2016 RGSB evaluation protocol.
-It may be appropriate to further supplement the protocol and existing guidance with additional or updated practical tools and advice, in order to raise standards in evaluation at the individual operator level and to begin to embed proportionate evaluation into both current practices, and at the beginning of new practices.
+We will work with evaluation experts, and a range of stakeholders delivering interventions to reduce harm, including gambling businesses, to review and revise (PDF) the 2016 RGSB evaluation protocol.
+It may be appropriate to further supplement the (PDF) protocol and existing (PDF) guidance with additional or updated practical tools and advice, in order to raise standards in evaluation at the individual operator level and to begin to embed proportionate evaluation into both current practices, and at the beginning of new practices.

 Crucially, we want to understand what does not work as much as what does, so that we can match our expectations to the most effective methods of reducing harms.

 It is important that new measures or programmes are properly evaluated.
 For the Gambling Commission, this includes monitoring progress of significant new policy initiatives or regulatory changes and measuring progress against the strategy from the start.
 We will support and encourage other bodies to do the same.